Every day, over one billion YouTube videos are watched around the world.

 In-Stream videos play right before the YouTube user's selected video, "in the stream" of that chosen video.
 Users can opt to skip this video after five seconds of it playing, as shown below, and jump to their content.
 In-Stream ads can be between 12 seconds and six minutes in length.

 Discovery ads appear on the right sidebar of a selected video, just below the "Up Next" video as a suggested result.
-See how this one looks below.
+See how this one looks, below:

 Because of the time you're allotted with this ad format, it's suggested that you create this type of ad with the goal of views and brand development, rather than just clicks into your website.
 This ad ideally generates revenue from the long-term brand awareness that comes out of a story people don't want to skip, and one viewers remember the next time they approach your product or service.

 Both In-Stream and Discovery are pay-per-view -- you pay YouTube a fixed rate for every view the ad receives -- and their return on investment (ROI) can be measured in Google AdWords.
 YouTube tallies one new "view" after 30 seconds of watching, or a click on the video as it's playing.
 If the video is less than 30 seconds, views are tallied from people who watch the entire ad.
 (We'll explain how AdWords manages all three ad formats in a minute.)

 Like In-Stream ads, Preroll ads play in the stream immediately before a user's selected video.
 The difference is this ad type can't be skipped after five seconds.
 These videos also run a maximum of 30 seconds, though YouTube recently confirmed it will limit advertisers to 15- and 20-second options starting this year.